 Invert & Minimize - Each Input Equation or Truth Table is inverted and then minimized

 Align Minterms - Each Boolean equation minterm is printed on a separate row

-PLA Minimize - A minimized truth table in PLA (Programmable Logic Array) format is generated for each Boolean Equation input or Truth Table input.
+PLA Truth Table - Show minimized Espresso truth table in PLA (Programmable Logic Array) format for each Boolean Equation input or Truth Table input.
 If Invert & Minimize is checked, the PLA table will be the minimized INVERTED Input Equation or Truth Table.
-The PLA format is much more compact that the Truth Table-full format; the PLA format has no spaces between 01- characters and it only shows truth table states in which the output is a logic 1.
+The PLA format is much more compact than the Truth Table-full format; the PLA format has no spaces between 01- characters and it only shows truth table states in which the output is a logic 1.

 Logic Design - A truth table is generated for each Boolean Equation input or Truth Table input in a format compatible with the Logic Design (SYN) tool.